 But it is also fair to say that that the new beekeeper may be slightly overwhelmed.
 We all face this when we start.
-From learning about bees to setting up your first beehive (or preferably beehives!) and to the challenge of keeping your bees healthy, there is indeed a good deal to take in.
+From learning about bees to setting up your first beehive (or, far better, beehives!) to the challenge of keeping your bees healthy, there is indeed a good deal to take in.

 Some questions are asked by virtually all beekeepers, though.
 Here we list some of the more common questions new beekeepers ask – Frequently Asked Questions, indeed.

 Without going off the beaten track too much, which we wouldn’t recommend for a new beekeeper, you have three choices of hive – the Langstroth, the Top Bar and the Warre.

 Right off the bat, we will say that all three are very effective, proven over many years (hundreds, in fact!) and will serve you well.
 So this isn’t a question of which type will work, but rather which type serves your needs best.